 Best Locations For Fire Extinguishers: At a minimum, the kitchen and garage.
 But you should also install them on every floor of the home and in areas where you’ll have a flame (like the back patio or outdoor kitchen).

 Kitchen: According to U.S. Fire Administration statistics, the kitchen is the place where fires most often start.
-If you have a fire extinguisher in the kitchen, most grease fires can be contained.
-Do not put the fire extinguisher near the stove as it will be out of your reach if the fire is on the stovetop.
-You should not have to risk burns just to reach your extinguisher.
-Therefore, the best place to put the fire extinguisher is by the door of the kitchen so you have easy access to it.
+Most grease fires can be contained if you have a fire extinguisher in the kitchen.
+Do not put the fire extinguisher near the stove, as it will be out of your reach if the fire is on the stovetop.
+The best place to put the fire extinguisher is by the kitchen door, so you have easy access to it.

-Garage: It is a good idea to keep a fire extinguisher here because in most homes, this is the place we use as storage.
-Often, leftover paints, solvents, and building materials will be piled up without a second thought.
+Garage: It is a good idea to keep a fire extinguisher here because, in most homes, this is the place we use as storage.
+Leftover paints, solvents, and building materials will often be piled up without a second thought.
 Again, the best location to mount the fire extinguisher is by the door.

 Replace the Batteries

-Twice a year change the smoke alarm batteries.
-Once a year change your thermostat batteries.
+Twice a year, change the smoke alarm batteries, and once a year, change your thermostat batteries.
+Some smoke alarms have 10-year batteries.

 No special tools are required to open the housing.

-Every 10 years you should swap the smoke alarms out.
-Replace them.
-Also – if not already wired together, the alarms should be hardwired so that they all sound the alarm when one detects smoke or fire.
+Every ten years, you should swap the smoke alarms out.
+Also – if not already wired together, the alarms should be hardwired to sound the alarm when one detects smoke or fire.

 I recommend you install a programmable thermostat.
-One like the Nest uses an auto scheduler to learn your desired temps (no pre-programming necessary).
-The Wi-Fi enabled unit can change the temperature from your phone, tablet or laptop.
-It works with almost all 24-Volt heating and cooling systems, including gas, electric, forced air, heat pump, radiant, oil, hot water, solar and geothermal systems.
+The Nest uses an auto-scheduler to learn your desired temps (no pre-programming necessary).
+The Wi-Fi-enabled temp setting can be changed from your phone, tablet, or laptop.
+It works with almost all 24-volt heating and cooling systems, including gas, electric, forced air, heat pump, radiant, oil, hot water, solar, and geothermal systems.

 Tools Every Homeowner Needs